What is in this leaflet

 Norvasc tablets are available in two strengths:

-- Norvasc 5 mg tablets - white, scored and marked NVC/5 on one side and Pfizer on the other.
+- Norvasc 5 mg tablets: emerald-shaped, white to off-white, scored and marked NVC/5 on one side and Pfizer on the other, or engraved "AML 5" and breaker score on one side and "Pfizer" logo on the other side.

-- Norvasc 10 mg tablets - white, scored and marked NVC/10 on one side and Pfizer on the other.
+- Norvasc 10 mg tablets: emerald-shaped, white to off-white, scored and marked NVC/10 on one side and Pfizer on the other, or engraved "AML-10" on one side and "Pfizer" logo on the other side.

 - Norvasc 5 mg tablets contain amlodipine besilate equivalent to amlodipine 5 mg.